Simultaneous Resonant and Broadband Detection of Ultralight Dark Matter and High-Frequency Gravitational Waves via Cavities and Circuits: Quantum Limit for Single-Mode Resonators

-Prior to delving into particular forms of interaction, we initially examine the environmental factors that manifest when the system is coupled to a external port, described by the quantum Langevin equation:
+Before exploring specific interaction forms, it is essential to consider environmental factors that become relevant when the system is coupled to an external port, as described by the quantum Langevin equation:

-where $H_\textrm{env}^\textrm{p}$ entails the interaction with the environment via port p, $\gamma_{\rm p}$ represents the dissipation coefficient, and $\hat{u}_{\rm p}$ corresponds to incoming noise according to the fluctuation-dissipation theorem.
-Additionally, the input-output relation
+where $H_{\textrm{env}}^{\textrm{p}}$ represents the interaction with the environment via port p, $\gamma_{\rm p}$ denotes the dissipation coefficient, and $\hat{u}_{\rm p}$ corresponds to incoming noise as dictated by the fluctuation-dissipation theorem.
+The input-output relation is then derived from the port boundary condition: